Haplogroup NO1: Distribution

+A 2024 study showed that several remains from Ilsenhöhle in Ranis, Germany had haplogroup NO like the Ust'Ishim remains.
+The Ranis individuals were more related to the Zlatý Kůň individuals and did not contribute to later Out of Africans, similar to Ust'Ishim and Oase 1 individuals.
+However, there is evidence of some "genetic continuity and persistence in Eurasia" due to most extant East Asian paternal lineages belonging to the downstream NO. Haplogroups O-M175 and N-M231 were introduced to East Asia via the southern route although their exact origins are unclear.

 Subclades

 Phylogenetic tree

 This phylogeny of haplogroups K2a, K2a1, and NO is based on YFull 2018, Poznik 2016, ISOGG 2018, Karafet 2008.

 K2a K-M2308 (M2308) Found only in the ancient remains "Ust'-Ishim man" (c.
 45,000 BP) and "Oase 1" (c.
 39,500 BP).